Seneca Rocks

 crescendo 5.10a

 Word is out- this climb rules.
 I love a long-ass itty bitty finger crack, throw in a hand jam here and there and it's perfection.
-As a trad route, ain't no way I'll be able to lead this for awhile.
-But despite the lack of good feet, it's suprisingly solid.
+The crux is at the very top of the pumpy crack, either a two finger drag or a layback and high foot will work.
+Despite the lack of good feet, it's suprisingly solid with great protection for some hot whips.
 The best Nelson has to offer for sure.

 notes